-Coherent materials processing lasers run the gamut from multi-kilowatt fiber lasers for cutting sheet metal to solid-state, ultrafast lasers for creating micron scale features inside of glass.
+Coherent materials processing lasers run the full spectrum from multi-kilowatt fiber and diode lasers for cutting sheet metal, welding and cladding to solid-state, and ultrafast lasers for creating micron scale features inside of glass.
 But, whatever the size and scale of the materials processing task, manufacturers choose Coherent because our lasers are designed and built to support reliable, consistent, 24/7 operation, even under the most demanding conditions.

 Customers rely on Coherent lasers when applications require consistent and superior results with the lowest total cost of ownership.